wally-json/EdStem-Quiz-Helper/README.md

 2. Click the extension icon to see the quiz count
 3. When viewing a quiz:
    - The extension will automatically detect quiz questions
-   - Click the "Explain" button next to any question to get AI-powered explanations
+   - Click the "Explain" button next to any question to get conceptual explanations
+   - Note: The AI will explain concepts and reasoning, but will not provide direct answers

+## How AI Explanations Work

+- The AI provides conceptual explanations to help understand the topic
+- Explanations focus on the "why" and "how" rather than specific answers
+- Users are expected to form their own conclusions and answers
+- The tool is meant to supplement learning, not replace it

 ## Example